On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds: Main Result II

-are invertible.\footnote{If the determinant of \eqref{19082704} is $0$, by Theorem \ref{anomalous3}, there exists an algebraic subgroup $H''$ containing $H'$ such that $\mathcal{X}\cap H''$ is an anomalous subvariety of $\mathcal{X}$.
+are invertible.\footnote{If the determinant of $A$ in \eqref{19082704} is $0$, by Proposition \ref{anomalous3}, there exists an algebraic subgroup $H''$ containing $H'$ such that $\mathcal{X}\cap H''$ is an anomalous subvariety of $\mathcal{X}$.
 But it contradicts the assumption on $H'$.
-If the determinant of \eqref{19082705} is $0$, then it contradicts the assumption \eqref{19082707}. } So if
+The fact that the determinant of the second matrix in \eqref{19082704} is nonzero follows from \eqref{21081315} and Proposition \ref{anomalous2}. } So if

 then